edgedb/create-t3-turbo-edgedb/README.md

-# create-t3-turbo
+# create-edb-turbo

-> **Note**
-> Due to high demand, this repo now uses the `app` directory with some new experimental features.
-If you want to use the more traditional `pages` router, [check out the repo before the update](https://github.com/t3-oss/create-t3-turbo/tree/414aff131ca124573e721f3779df3edb64989fd4).

-> **Note**
-> OAuth deployments are now working for preview deployments.
-Read [deployment guide](https://github.com/t3-oss/create-t3-turbo#auth-proxy) and [check out the source](./apps/auth-proxy) to learn more!
+A fork of the `create-t3-turbo` app starter that uses EdgeDB and EdgeDB Auth.

 ## Installation

-There are two ways of initializing an app using the `create-t3-turbo` starter.
+There are two ways of initializing an app using the `create-edb-turbo` starter.
 You can either use this repository as a template:

 ![use-as-template](https://github.com/t3-oss/create-t3-turbo/assets/51714798/bb6c2e5d-d8b6-416e-aeb3-b3e50e2ca994)